-From going sugar free, dairy free, soy free, GMO free etc etc, gluten is another item that’s been added to the growing list of food ingredients that we should be ‘free’ of.
-It’s become increasingly common to blame gluten for all sorts of health problems, from bloating and GI issues to weight gain and low energy.
-Why has gluten become the new target for fad dieters and celebrities to point their fingers at?
-While there are people with certain diseases that should definitely avoid gluten (more on that in a second), there’s actually little evidence behind these health claims.
-So how did this idea come about in the first place?
+From going on diets such as sugar-free, dairy-free, soy-free, GMO-free, we now hear on our radar a gluten-free diet.
+Gluten is another item that’s been added to the growing list of food ingredients that they say we should be ‘free’ of.
+It’s become increasingly common to blame gluten for all sorts of health problems- from bloating and GI issues to weight gain and low energy.
+Why has gluten become the new target for fad dieters and celebrities to point fingers at?
+While there are people with certain diseases that should definitely avoid gluten (more on that in a second), it should be emphasized that there’s actually little evidence behind these health claims.
+How did this idea come about in the first place?

 What exactly is gluten?

 Gluten is a protein that’s naturally found in wheat, barley, rye, and food products that they’re made from.
 Many ‘starchy’ foods, including bread, noodles, biscuits, and cakes would contain gluten.
 In fact, it’s responsible for the nice elastic, chewy texture that most of us enjoy in these foods.
 It’s also found in some less expected places, such as soy sauce made from fermented wheat, and sauces which use flour as a thickening agent.
 With that said, plenty of foods are also naturally free of gluten, including rice, corn, and quinoa, as well as all fruits, vegetables, meats, nuts and legumes.

 When would I need to go gluten-free?